samchaineau/llm_slerp_generation/README.md

     - being kept unchanged if its length is inferior to 3
     - being extended by 2 (one null token at the beginning and at the end) if the length is odd
     - being extended by 3 (one null token ath the beginning, at the penultimate position and one at the end) if the length is even
-- The new sequence is reformatted in a sequence of pairs of consecutive tokens with a parameter temperature defined appropriately if one of the token is null
+- The new sequence is reformatted in a sequence of pairs of consecutive tokens with a temperature defined appropriately if one of the token is null
 - The sequence of pairs is aggregated using a torch version of SLERP

-The core idea is to reduce the length of the sequence by a factor of two (not excactly as you get two or three aditional tokens).
+The core idea is to reduce the length of the sequence by a factor of two (not exactly as you get two or three aditional tokens).

 Under is a scheme representing the process of extending the sequence: